habert-kungu/habert-kungu/README.md

 # 💫 About Me:
 <p align="center">Hi 👋 there, I'm Habert.</p>

-As a part-time student and freelance web developer, I am dedicated to crafting exceptional user interfaces that captivate and engage users, while also honing my skills in backend development.
+As freelance web developer, I am dedicated to crafting exceptional user interfaces that captivate and engage users, while also honing my skills in backend development.
 With a relentless pursuit of excellence and a thirst for knowledge, I am excited about the opportunities that lie ahead in the dynamic world of web development.
 By focusing on frontend development to sharpen my skills, I aim to create seamless and intuitive user experiences that elevate digital interactions to new heights.

 ## 🌐 Socials:
 <p align="center">